 16. Chip Pan

-It is for collecting chips formations during the various operations on the lathe machine.
-It is at bottom of the lathe machine.
+It is for collecting chip formations during various operations on the lathe machine.
+It is at the base of the lathe machine.

-It is present inside of the headstock.
-It gives variation in speed with a geometric ratio as per requirement by moving a lever.
+It is present inside the headstock.
+It offers variation in speed with a geometric ratio as per requirement by moving a lever.

 18. Cooling Devices

 During the operations on the lathe machine, a cooling agent is necessary to reduce heat formation.
-So cooling water pump sprays the cooling medium during operation to reduce heat and remove chips from the working area into the chip pan.
+So cooling water pump sprays the cooling medium during the process to reduce heat and remove chips from the working area into the chip pan.

 On the leg, the whole mass of the machine is balanced.
 These legs are bolted to the foundation with bolts to transfer machine vibrations to the ground.
-It is necessary to pass a certain amount of machine vibrations to earth for better stability.
+It is crucial to passing a certain amount of machine vibrations to the earth for better stability.

 - Essential 9 Parts of a Milling Machine: Guide with Names & Diagram

 - Guide to Understanding Hydraulic Cylinder Parts: Names & Diagram